chaukhoa97/portfolio-v2/docs/Next.js/page-rendering.md

 ## Pre-rendering

 By default, Next.js pre-renders every page.
-Nghĩa là Next.js sẽ tạo trước HTML, thay vì để JS ở client-side làm hết.
+It means when there's a request, Next.js will pre-render the HTML page with its static content, instead of letting client-side JS do all the work like CSR.
 Each generated HTML is associated with minimal JavaScript code necessary for that page.
 When a page is loaded by the browser, its JavaScript code runs and makes the page fully interactive.
 (This process is called `hydration`).

 [SSG](#static-site-generation), [ISR](#incremental-static-regeneration), [SSR](#server-side-rendering) are 3 ways Next.js pre-renders pages.